LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/newexperiences.md

 ---

 <div class="homeTopText">
-<span class="homepageSubtitle">As we embark on a new journey of redesigning our LiveEngage product, by Sept 16th, all brands using LivePerson will begin seeing this exciting new UI</span>.
+<span class="homepageSubtitle">As we embark on a new journey of redesigning our LiveEngage product, by Sept 16th, all brands using LivePerson will begin seeing an exciting new UI</span>.
 The first thing you’ll notice is the new navigation bar displaying to all users.

 <div class="notice">
 For the first time, in order to help you prepare for this UI change, we are publishing a release schedule.
 You will receive the new navigation bar on: